HikariKnight/quickpassthrough/README.md

 # QuickPassthrough

-A project to simplify setting up GPU passthrough on your Linux host for [QuickEMU](https://github.com/quickemu-project/quickemu)(vfio support not developed yet) and libvirt/virt-manager
+A project to simplify setting up GPU passthrough on your Linux host for libvirt/virt-manager
 ![Quickpassthrough Preview GIF](https://raw.githubusercontent.com/HikariKnight/quickpassthrough/main/quickpassthrough_preview.gif)

 You can use it by simply downloading the latest release and run it inside a terminal/shell or by downloading and compiling it yourself with the commands below.